sfigg/commercialization-public/docset/customize/mobile/mcsf/customization-answer-file.md

     </Applications>
 ```

-For more information on how to create the .app/.appx, license, and provXML files, see [Create a preloaded application](p_phPartAppDev.create_a_preloaded_application).

 **Note**
 The AppPreInstaller is specifically looking for provXML files with the filename pattern **MPAP\_\*\_\*.provxml** so make sure your file names are correctly formatted.